Last Updated on February 16, 2025

 Annual VAT report

 [Every January] – you will need to complete this very simple report for the previous year.
-So, for example, in January 2025, you will need to declare your total revenue (the total amount of money you brought it) for all of 2024.
+So, for example, in January 2026, you need to declare your total revenue (the total amount of money you brought in) for all of 2025.

 Reporting & paying tax